 Gross margin as a percentage of revenue was 28.5% in 2017 compared to 27.8% in 2016.
 Gross margin for the year ended December 31, 2017 included \$11 million related to restructuring and transformation costs and \$50 million related to amortization of acquisition related intangible assets.
-Gross margin for the year ended December 31, 2016 included \$4 million related to restructuring and transformation costs and \$58 million related to amortization of acquisition-related intangible assets.
-Excluding these items, gross margin as a percentage of revenue increased from 28.7% to 29.4% driven by continued focus on productivity improvements in our Services segment.
+Gross margin for the year ended December 31, 2016 included \$4 million related to restructuring and transformation costs and \$58 million related to amortization of acquisition related to amortization of acquisition-related intangible assets.
+Excluding these items, gross margin as a percentage of revenue increased from 28.7% to 29.4% driven by continued focus on productivity and efficiency improvements in our services portfolio in all segments.